 Query: Hello doctor, I had braces where my upper premolars were removed to bring my upper teeth backwards.
 My lower jaw still reclines way too much when I bite.
 I have aligned teeth but still want my lower jaw to be brought forward.
 Doing so, will it cause my teeth to collide, what are my options?
 Read Full »

 Answer: Hello, Welcome to icliniq.com.
-The MARA appliance (Mandibular Anterior Repositioning appliance) or the orthognathic surgery may be needed depending on your bite for repositioning of your lower teeth to upper jaw alignment.
+The MARA appliance (mandibular anterior repositioning appliance) or the orthognathic surgery may be needed depending on your bite for repositioning of your lower teeth to upper jaw alignment.
 Most of the time, orthodontic treatment is not sufficient alone.
-You wi...
+You will n...
 Read Full »

 Query: Hi doctor, My daughter is 2 years old and was detected with a soft cleft palate.
 We had performed soft cleft palate surgery for her.
 I read a few articles and it recommended ortho surgery as for cleft palate.
 But, I am confused as it is mentioned only cleft palate.
 I wanted to know whether children...
 Read Full »